 This eventually causes you to feel sleepy during the rest of the day.
 To surmount this, ensure that you get adequate sleep time every night.
 Also, prepare your sleep area for quality sleep by eliminating noise, electronics, and bright lights.

 It is quite easy to forget to eat when you are busy or to eat junk food but these are detrimental to your health.
 Make out time to eat a balanced well-cooked meal as often as possible.
-Don’t forget fruits and vegetables!
+Don’t forget fruits and vegetables help too.

 3. Recovering From An Illness

-When you are ill or recovering from an illness, your body is not only less energized for the activities you normally would do, but is also geared up to fight offending microorganisms.
+When you are ill or recovering from an illness, your body is not only less energized for the activities you normally would do but is also focused on trying to recover.

 Stress in any form, mental or physical, wears you out.
 It leads to a situation of low energy and a lack of motivation.
 This can prompt the body to dim its performance in a bid to regain energy.
 Persistently being stressed causes you to oversleep.

-You can reduce stress by eating healthy, exercising, forming and maintaining healthy and beneficial relationships, and segregating your tasks with the hardest tasks done early in the day.
+You can reduce stress by eating healthy, exercising, forming and maintaining healthy and beneficial relationships, and re-prioritizing your tasks, so that the hardest tasks get done early in the day.

 Although negative events are typically thought of as stressful, positive events like moving houses may also be stressful.

 Excessive intake of alcohol is capable of causing your sleep pattern to change.
 It also leads to an overall poorer quality of sleep.
 This may cause you to feel sleepy outside your bedtime.

 You should work at cutting down your alcohol intake to address this.
 Caffeine, sleep pills, tranquilizers and medications for other health problems (like antihistamines and antipsychotics) can also distort your sleep pattern.